 “Memory, History, and Heritage of Slavery: Lessons of an Unfinished Past” Liverpool Quaker Meeting House.
 Keynote lecture part of the program of the Renkei Pax Workshop “Emancipating the Mind: History, Politics, and Heritage.”
 International Slavery Museum, Ritsumeikan University, Kyoto Museum for World Peace, and University of Liverpool, Liverpool, United Kingdom, August 17-26, 2017.

 Guest speaker in the plenary panel “Transforming Public History in the Atlantic World” in the international conference Transforming Public History from Charleston to the Atlantic World, College of Charleston, Charleston, SC, June 15-17, 2017.

-“Rebellious Enslaved Mothers: Infanticide in Nineteenth-Century Southern Brazil,” Seventeenth Berkshire Conference on the History of Women, Genders, and Sexualities, Hofstra University, Hempstead, NY, June 1 –4, 2017.
+“Rebellious Enslaved Mothers: Infanticide in Nineteenth-Century Southern Brazil,” Paper presented in the Seventeenth Berkshire Conference on the History of Women, Genders, and Sexualities, Hofstra University, Hempstead, NY, June 1 –4, 2017.

-“Uma longa dívida: Memória pública, reparações simbólicas e financeiras pela escravidão e o comércio atlântico de escravos,” Lecture at the Graduate Program in History, Universidade Federal do Rio Grande do Sul, Porto Alegre, Brazil, May 17, 207.
+“Uma longa dívida: Memória pública, reparações simbólicas e financeiras pela escravidão e o comércio atlântico de escravos,” Guest lecture at the Graduate Program in History, Universidade Federal do Rio Grande do Sul, Porto Alegre, Brazil, May 17, 2017.